Jayyp1234/Jayyp1234/README.md

 ###
 Hi there 👋
-I'm Johnpaul, a software engineer in a healthy relationship with tech, fitness, travel and football.
+I'm Johnpaul, a software engineer in a healthy relationship with tech, movies, music and travelling.

 🌱 I’m currently learning about interesting Backend Development technologies and tools.

-📫 How to reach me: Email-okekejohnpaul12a@gmail.com, LinkedIn-@Okeke Johnpaul_
+📫 How to reach me: Email-okekejohnpaul12@gmail.com, LinkedIn-@Okeke Johnpaul_

 ⚡ Fun fact: My favourite things to do are stalking people on LinkedIn, binge-watching thriller series.
 I write on Medium and Hashnode